 Sunday Morning in Montmartre

 There is always, always something to do in Paris.
 The city is lovely and beloved, for good reason.
-The art, the architecture, the museums, the people, the history…the food and wine.
-While the city is expensive, often the pleasures of Paris are free, you need only go outside and start walking.
-On every visit to Paris (well both of them) we walk and walk, with long rests at outdoor cafés for baguettes, wine and cheese.
-We sit and watch Paris go by, and this, too, is pleasing.
+Art and architecture, museums and history…the food and wine!
+Paris has it all, and although it's 'expensive', many pleasures of Paris are free, you need only head outside and start walking.
+On every visit to Paris (well, both of them) we walk and walk, with long rests at outdoor cafés, for wine and cheese.
+We sit and watch Paris go by.

-Our Sunday morning stroll in Montmartre in springtime was just fun.
-The busier streets of Montmartre were lined with flower shops, fruit stands and bakeries.
-From the sidewalk cafes, the smells of fresh croissants and morning coffees lingered.
-We headed up to the Basilique Sacre Coeur, climbing up through neighbourhoods where city kids played street ball in the quieter quarters.
+Montmartre is the perfect place in Paris for a stroll.
+We ventured up the hill on a Sunday morning in springtime.
+The busier streets of Montmartre are lined with flower shops, fruit stands and bakeries.
+From the sidewalk cafes, the smells of fresh croissants and morning coffees linger.
+We headed up to the Basilique Sacre Coeur, climbing through neighbourhoods where city kids played street ball in the quieter quarters.

 At the top of the hill, Butte du Montmartre, in the historic church courtyard, street performers were entertaining festive tourists.
 We walked the treed perimeter to catch long views of Paris.
 Around the church, narrow village roads were crowded with people.
 A Napoleonic-dressed military troop, with young drummers out front, marched by.
 History is alive in Paris.
 The city is full of such surprises!